 The Amsterdam School of Economics is one of the few Dutch universities to offer a selection of no less than 6 tracks.
 After the common first block, you can choose the track that suits you best.

-Depending on the track of your choice, you can also make a selection from a list of electives:
+Depending on the track of your choice, you can also choose 1 of our electives:

 Highly motivated students can participate in the MSc Economics Honours programme.
 This challenging programme is a great chance to stand out for future employers.

 Alumna Anouk Roethof: 'I chose the UvA because it is the only university in the Netherlands with an MSc in Economics that perfectly blends my 2 passions: economics and policy analysis.
-It's a challenging programme, teaching you both hard and soft skills.'
+It's a challenging programme, that teaches you hard and soft skills.'

 Read Anouk's full review